-The examination consists of two full-day sessions and one half-day session conducted over a five day period:
+The examination consists of two full-day sessions conducted over a three day period:

+'''

-Monday AM (8am-12noon): Industrial Monday PM (1pm-5pm): Organizational Wednesday AM (8am-12noon): Methods Wednesday PM (1pm-5pm): Measurement Friday AM (8am-12noon): Specialty
+Monday AM (8am-12noon): Industrial

+Monday PM (1pm-5pm): Organizational

+Wednesday AM (8am-12noon): MMS (Methods, Measurement & Statistics)

+Wednesday PM (1-5pm): Specialty

+'''

 Each section consists of 4 questions, 3 of which must be answered (i.e., you will not answer one question per section).
 The total test time per section is 4 hours, leaving slightly more than one hour per question.